housepanther/housepanther/README.md

 c+h is greatly appreciated if we r alone, I lalalove cuddling!ok! very cud comfort im always lonely so feel free to hmu

+do not colorpick our ponies or copy our ponies entirely thankyou<)

 we cosplay certain charecters from problematic fandoms doesnt mean we associate ourselve with them or support said creators